Skip to Content

 asthma or wheezing.
 These tests are also called

-inhalation testing, increasing amounts of a substance are inhaled through a
+the test, you inhale increasing amounts of a substance through a

-nebulizer, a device that uses a face mask or mouthpiece to deliver the
+nebulizer.
+This is a device that uses a face mask or a mouthpiece to deliver the

-readings are taken to evaluate lung function before, during, and after inhaling
+readings are taken to evaluate lung function before, during, and after you inhale

 Exercise stress tests

 look at how exercise affects your lungs.
 Spirometry readings are